rhel-labs/learn-katacoda/ansible-idm/step4.md

+# Install the IPA client

+In this lab, we will be using *host03* as the IPA client host.
+To install the FreeIPA client using ansible on *host03* run -

+`ansible-playbook -v -i ~/hosts ansible-freeipa/playbooks/install-client.yml`{{execute}}

+The IPA client host (*host03* in this case), and other corresponding IPA client variables are taken from the */root/hosts* inventory file.

+Installing the IPA client automatically configures services like kerberos, SSSD, PAM and NSS.

 # Test the IPA client

-To be able to perform any administrative tasks you need to authenticate to the server.
-For the normal administrative activity an administrative account admin has been created called *admin*.
+Before running any IdM commands, you need to authenticate to the IdM domain by obtaining a kerberos ticket.
 The *kinit* utility can be used to authenticate to an Identity Management (IdM) environment manually.
-The kinit utility obtains and caches a Kerberos ticket-granting ticket (TGT) on behalf of an IdM user.
+It obtains and caches a Kerberos ticket-granting ticket (TGT) on behalf of an IdM user.

-> __NOTE__: *admin* is the user, and the password is *ADMPassword1*.
+> __NOTE__:  For the normal administrative activity an administrative account admin has been created called *admin*.
+The admin password is *ADMPassword1*.
+For this lab, the password was specified in the */root/hosts* file as a IdM server variable.

 To authenticate as the admin, just run -

 `kinit admin`{{execute T3}}

-You will be prompted for the password.
-In this scenario, the password is specified as an IPA Server variable in the *host* file (which is *ADMPassword1*).
+You will be prompted for the password (which is *ADMPassword1*).

 From the IPA client node (*host03*), check the real and effective group ids of the admin user -